atomist-attic/rug-rugs/README.md

 ### AddTypeScriptEditor

-The AddTypeScript editor adds a sample TypeScript editor and corresponding test to your Rug project.
+The AddTypeScriptEditor editor adds a sample TypeScript editor and corresponding test to your Rug project.

 #### Prerequisites